What is Help to Buy?

 Is Help to Buy the right scheme for me?

 Help to Buy has certain restrictions and stipulations, so it’s not open to everyone.
-You might be eligible for some elements and not others – for example, you might meet all the criteria to get an equity loan, but not be eligible for shared ownership.
-You’ll need to consider your own preferences too: the shared ownership scheme only covers leasehold properties, for example, which may not match your needs.
+You might be eligible for some elements and not others.
+You’ll also need to consider your own preferences too: the new scheme covers newly built properties, for example, which may not match your needs.